-Crisis Assessment Risk Evaluation (CARE) team Mandatory Withdrawal Policy
+Crisis Assessment Risk Evaluation Behavioral Intervention Team Mandatory Withdrawal Policy

-The University of Denver's Crisis Assessment Risk Evaluation (CARE) team is committed to providing care and access to resources to promote a safe and secure environment for our campus community and to maintain the safety, health, and well-being of campus community members through a proactive, objective, supportive, and collaborative approach.
+The University of Denver's Crisis Assessment Risk Evaluation Behavioral Intervention Team (CARE Team) is committed to providing care and access to resources to promote a safe and secure environment for our campus community and to maintain the safety, health, and well-being of campus community members through a proactive, objective, supportive, and collaborative approach.
 To promote safe and productive living and learning conditions, the University must balance the needs of the individual and the community in determining when a student's behavior warrants removal of a student from the University.